erdietri/LearnCodingForNetworkAutomationUsingAI/README.md

-# Learn Network Automation Using GitHub Copilot
+# Learn Coding For Network Automation Using GitHub Copilot

 ## Audience
 * Attendees of DEVNET-2720 Teaching Coding Skills in the Age of AI